Extraltodeus/DistanceSampler/README.md

 A custom experimental sampler based on relative distances.
 The first few steps are slower and then the sampler accelerates (the end is made with Heun).

+The idea is to get a more precise start since this is when most of the work is being done.

 Pros:

  - Less body horror / merged fused people